siberianfox/tinygwiki/Power-Management.md

 $1pm=2 Motors that are powered-in-cycle begin timeout at the end of the cycle, which is when the last motor stops moving.
 $1pm=3 Motors that are powered-while-moving begin timeout at the end of their movement

+Motor timeouts are suspended during feedholds.
+This allows changing or adjusting tools without loss of position.